HamzaWorkSpace/laravel-vite-vue-setup/README.md

         composer create-project laravel/laravel PROJECT-NAME

-    and move the new project folder by using cd command of terminal
+    and move to the new project folder by using cd command of terminal